NRA exec sheltered on borrowed yacht after mass shootings

 The NRA declared bankruptcy in January, months after New York Attorney General Letitia James, a Democrat, sued seeking the group’s dissolution over claims that top executives illegally diverted tens of millions of dollars for lavish personal trips, no-show contracts for associates and other questionable expenditures.

-The allegations include that LaPierre repeatedly sailed in The Bahamas on the yacht of Hollywood producer Stanton McKenzie, whose company has done business with the NRA, but did not mention the trips on financial disclosures.
+The allegations include that LaPierre repeatedly sailed in the Bahamas on the yacht of Hollywood producer David McKenzie, whose company has done business with the NRA, but did not mention the trips on financial disclosures.
 McKenzie is not named in the suit but both it and LaPierre’s deposition include the name of his yacht: Illusions.

 In the deposition, LaPierre said he did not pay to use McKenzie’s yacht, which came with a cook, a motor boat and a pair of Sea-Doo personal watercraft.
 He said he did not think using the vessel violated the NRA’s conflict-of-interest policy because the summer sailing trips were for security.
 Nonetheless, LaPierre said he stopped using it in 2019 as part of the NRA’s “self-correction.”